 Protecting public interests

-Unfortunately, Illinois' strip mine policy can't be understood solely in terms of the political protection of moneyed interests.
-Consider the parties involved in drafting Illinois' fledgling program—the bureaucratic entities such as DMM and OSM, citizens' groups such as Illinois South, and state chapters of environmental organizations, farm organizations such as the Illinois Farm Bureau and the Illinois Farmers Union, the governor's office and its federal counterpart, the White House.
+Unfortunately, Illinois's strip mine policy can't be understood solely in terms of the political protection of moneyed interests.
+Consider the parties involved in drafting Illinois's fledgling program.
+They include the bureaucratic entities such as DMM and OSM, citizens' groups such as Illinois South and the Illinois chapters of national environmental organizations, farm organizations such as the Illinois Farm Bureau and the Illinois Farmers Union, and the governor's office and its federal counterpart, the White House.
 Each holds different, even divergent views of the SMCRA.
 Even the coal industry is riven; the most strenuous opposition to the regulatory impositions of the SMCRA has come from small operators while the large national firms (who can afford to be) have been more accommodating.

 Was the purpose of the SMCRA the protection of a national interest?
 Or is the act better understood as a federally guaranteed means to protect local interests against the indifference of the states?
 The difference is no mere debating point.
 For instance, the threat posed by the strip mining of Illinois soils to the nation's food production capacity is modest, even miniscule; the full restoration of mined farmland, however desirable under the act, would not be a matter of urgency.